Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 ## Landscape:
-Coinbase’ customer are retail users, institutions and ecosystem partners providing a safe, trusted, and easy-to-use platform to invest, store (digital wallet), spend, earn, and use crypto assets.
+Coinbase’ customers are retail users, institutions and ecosystem partners providing a safe, trusted, and easy-to-use platform to invest, store (digital wallet), spend, earn, and use crypto assets.
 Currently, the platform enables approximately 73 million retail users, 7,000 institutions, and 115,000 ecosystem partners in over 100 countries to participate in the cryptoeconomy.
 For its retail users, Coinbase offers a free primary financial account on an easy-to-use platform to invest, store, spend, earn, and use crypto assets.
 It also provides institutions with hedge funds, money managers, and corporations a one-stop shop for accessing crypto markets through advanced trading and custody technology, built on top of a robust security infrastructure.
 Coinbase offers a state of the art marketplace with a deep pool of liquidity for transacting in crypto assets.
 It also prides itself with providing developers, merchants, and asset issuers a platform with technology and services that enables them to build applications that leverage crypto protocols, actively participate in crypto networks, and securely accept cryptocurrencies as payment to ecosystem partners.

 Coinbase was the first crypto exchange and is directly integrated with over 15 blockchain protocols, supports over 90 crypto assets for trading or custody, and offers a suite of subscription products and services that have enhanced the customer value proposition and power of their platform.
 Coinbase has a trusted platform owing to their heritage of security and culture of regulatory compliance.
 They are a financial technology provider that offers services to customers in over 100 countries, and is one of the longest running crypto platforms where customers have not lost funds due to a security breach of the platform.
 They are also licensed to engage in money transmission and virtual currency business in almost all U.S. states and they continue to pursue licensing in select jurisdictions internationally.